savantcare/ptfile/ptclient/store/README.md

 # STORE

-## Q) What folders are used to make vuex-orm work?
+## Q1) What folders are used to make vuex-orm work?

 1. [models](../models/)
 2. [database](../database/)